British Journal of Cancer

-The British Journal of Cancer is a twice-monthly professional medical journal owned by Cancer Research UK (a registered charity in the United Kingdom), published on their behalf by Springer Nature's Nature Research.
+The British Journal of Cancer (BJC) is a twice-monthly professional medical journal published by Springer Nature.

-The British Journal of Cancer (BJC) provides a forum for clinicians and scientists to communicate original research findings that have relevance to understanding the etiology of cancer and to improving patient treatment and survival.
+The BJC provides a forum for clinicians and scientists to communicate original research findings that have relevance to understanding the etiology of cancer and to improving patient treatment and survival.
 Once accepted, papers are published in print and online.

 Full research papers are published under six broad headings: